joshbegley/nyt-latest/README.md

-**TAFC: Isak, Liverpool and a £120m transfer poker game, why Diaz suits Barca, Palmer 'brand' in U.S.**\
+**TAFC: Isak, Liverpool and a Â£120m transfer poker game, why Diaz suits Barca, Palmer 'brand' in U.S.**\
 `Today in TAFC: The Isak-Ekitike transfer dilemma for Newcastle and Liverpool, why Barca want Luis Diaz and 'Brand Palmer' in America.`\
 https://nytimes.com/athletic/6497169/2025/07/16/isak-liverpool-newcastle-transfer-diaz-barcelona/

 **The Pulse: That All-Star Game was electric.
 No, really.**\
-`The Pulse Newsletter 📣 | This is The Athletic&#8217;s daily sports newsletter.`\
+`The Pulse Newsletter ð£ | This is The Athletic&#8217;s daily sports newsletter.`\
 https://nytimes.com/athletic/6496963/2025/07/16/mlb-all-star-game-swing-off-the-pulse/

 **Mets' second-half storylines to watch, starting with the trade deadline**\